masonfmatthews/rails_assignments/projects/novel_api/README.md

 For this project, you have complete autonomy on the data that your application displays, the sources of that data, and the behavior that your application has.
 The conditions for this assignment are:

-* You must consume at least two publicly available APIs on two different data sets (e.g. two API requests from the Github API are not sufficient).
+* You must consume at least two publicly available APIs on two different data sets (e.g. two API requests from the GitHub API are not sufficient).
 A few links to public data set directories are given below.
 * You must consume (and use) at least five data points from your incoming APIs.
 * You must merge this data in some meaningful and interesting way.
 * You must display this merged data in a JSON API of your own making.
 The api must be accessible under `/api/v1/`.